Mar-to/stageprojet/docs/installation_docker.md

 * **Warning**: During the `composer install`, when the script asks you for the parameters value, use `mongodb://mongo:27017` for the `mongodb_server` config instead of the default `mongodb://localhost:27017` value.

-* Go to `http://localhost/app_dev.php/project/initialize` to initialize the project
+* Go to `http://localhost/app_dev.php/project/initialize` to initialize the project.